 Have your youth trace their right and left hands on a piece of paper.
 Then have them consider their past and their future.
 This can mean last week or as far back as birth.
 It can mean a few years in the future or all the way to old age.
 Whatever your child chooses to select when it comes to the timeline.

 Then have your child draw images and/or write words within the left hand that represent their past.
-Similarly, have the consider the future and draw images or/and write words related to the future they imagine for themselves.
+Similarly, have them consider the future and draw images or/and write words related to the future they imagine for themselves.
 Then discuss this with them if you so choose.

 This activity is wonderful for self-reflection, connection, and creativity.